2. MPSD HPC system#

 user@mpsd-hpc-pizza-058:~$

-Jobs default to the public2 partition, but specifying -p followed by a partition name directs them to a different partition.
+Jobs default to the singlenode partition, but specifying -p (or --partition) followed by a partition name directs them to a different partition.

 user@mpsd-hpc-login1:~$ salloc --mem=1000 -p bigmem --cpus-per-task=12